 Since elderly patients are more likely to have decreased renal function, care should be taken in dose selection.
 Monitor renal function.

-REVLIMID can cause fetal harm when administered during pregnancy [see Use In Specific Populations Females of reproductive potential must avoid pregnancy 4 weeks before therapy, while taking REVLIMID, during dose interruptions and for at least 4 weeks after completing therapy.
+REVLIMID can cause fetal harm when administered during pregnancy [see Pregnancy].
+Females of reproductive potential must avoid pregnancy 4 weeks before therapy, while taking REVLIMID, during dose interruptions and for at least 4 weeks after completing therapy.

 Females of reproductive potential must commit either to abstain continuously from heterosexual sexual intercourse or to use two methods of reliable birth control simultaneously (one highly effective form of contraception – tubal ligation, IUD, hormonal (birth control pills, injections, hormonal patches, vaginal rings or implants) or partner's vasectomy and one additional effective contraceptive method – male latex or synthetic condom, diaphragm or cervical cap.
 Contraception must begin 4 weeks prior to initiating treatment with REVLIMID, during therapy, during dose interruptions and continuing for 4 weeks following discontinuation of REVLIMID therapy.
 Reliable contraception is indicated even where there has been a history of infertility, unless due to hysterectomy.
 Females of reproductive potential should be referred to a qualified provider of contraceptive methods, if needed.